antonhalim/sinatra-complex-forms-bk-002-public/README.md

 The general application flow should be something like this:

+(Note: Not all routes have been explicitly laid out for you.
+Don't forget the POST routes you need to make your forms work!)

 1. Movies
   * I should be able to visit the following routes for a given movie
       1. `/movies`